wormholer/KAP-manual/en/install/check_env.en.md

 #### **check-hbase-create-table.sh**

-Test current user if  it possesses enough permission to operate HBase table, such as create/delete/update tables.
+Test current user if it possesses enough permission to operate HBase table(hTable), such as create/delete/update tables.

 #### **check-hbase-read-root.sh**